Brian Leyden

-Biography
+Life

 Brian Leyden is from the coal mining valley of Arigna, County Roscommon, a place and a way of life memorialised in the author's work.

-He writes fiction and non-fiction in which he holds a Masters in Creative Writing from Lancaster University, (2022) and a PG Diploma in Fine Art (NCEA) (1983).
+He secured a Masters in Creative Writing from Lancaster University in 2022 and was awarded a Postgraduate Diploma in Fine Art by the NCEA in 1983.

 Leyden has been a creative non-fiction mentor with the MFA in Creative Writing at Carlow University Pittsburgh for twenty years.

 He has worked continuously in the arts, including the positions of Writer in Residence with Leitrim and Sligo Libraries.
 He has mentored for the NUI Galway BA in Creative Writing program.
-Reading tours he participated in include Ireland and its Diaspora Writers & Musician's Tour of Germany (1996), Newport Festival Rhode Island, and The Irish Writers' Centre Peregrine Readings (2010) and New York in (2019).
-Leyden as a writer is very engaged with the relationship between place and the creative calling.
+Reading tours he participated in include Ireland and its Diaspora Writers & Musician's Tour of Germany (1996), Newport Festival Rhode Island, and The Irish Writers' Centre Peregrine Readings (2010) and New York in 2019.

+Leyden writes fiction and non-fiction; he is engaged with the relationship between place and the creative calling.

 He lives on the Atlantic coast of North Sligo with his wife.